plotdb/wrap-svg-text/README.md

 ## Mechanism

-wrap-svg-text simply calculate layout of text with the help of browser layout engine itself.
+wrap-svg-text simply calculates layouts of texts with the help of browser layout engine.
 Input texts with specified style are added directly in a hidden div, with every single glyph wrapped in span.
 Then, span are joined based on their y coordinate, and added back as a `<text>` tag in a `<g>` tag, which is returned from `wrapSvgText` function call.

 ## Credit